 While Shopify does offer quite a bit of customization capabilities, a pitfall of many drag-and-drop tools is that there are always limits to how much you can change—especially if you don’t know how to code.
 For example, you usually can’t add sections to product pages.

 However, this is a fairly small price to pay when you’re already getting beautifully constructed themes that are scalable and follow the basic principles of design.
-By using Spark templates throughout your store, you can still make your e-commerce site stand out even more—without turning to more developer-friendly platforms like Magento, WooCommerce, or WordPress.
+By using Adobe Spark templates throughout your store, you can still make your e-commerce site stand out even more—without turning to more developer-friendly platforms like Magento, WooCommerce, or WordPress.

 2. Shopify Pricing